VKappaKV/Zero-To-Hero-blockchain-Algorand/0_Glossary/Glossary.md

 ## H
 - **Hash**: A function that takes an input and generates a fixed-length output (a hash).
 In blockchain, hashes are used to secure transaction data.
 - **Hash Rate**: The number of hashes (cryptographic computations) a miner can process per second.
 It is often used to measure the performance and security of a Proof-of-Work blockchain.
-- **HODL**: Initially a typo for "hold," now meaning to hold onto cryptocurrency rather than selling, especially during volatility.

 ## I
 - **ICO (Initial Coin Offering)**: A fundraising mechanism where new cryptocurrency projects sell tokens to investors, similar to an IPO in the stock market.